josquin-research-project/jrp-scores/README.md

 triplet dotted whole note into a non-triplet dotted whole note).

 Mensural music (particularly in masses) often will notate music in *prolation*.
-When music is in prolation between parts, a whole note in one part will have the same duration has a half-note in another part for example.
+For example when music is in prolation between parts, a whole note in one part will have the same duration has a half-note in another part (2:1 prolation).
 The ```*rscale``` rhythmic-scaling interpretation will also be used in these cases.
-All parts in the data have a 1:1 rhythmic scaling for analytic purposes.
+All parts in the data have a 1:1 rhythmic scaling against each other for analytic purposes.
 Applying the ```*rscale``` factor will cause a part to be displayed in its original rhythmic values (i.e., reverse the resolution of the prolation).

 Triplet brackets are given explicitly in the data using "V" and "Z" characters (this will change in the future).
-Triplet brackets indicate music that was original in colored notation, which was the mensural equivalent of triplets.
-Music in 3 mensuration (an alternate mensural method of showing triplets) may be represented as modern rhythmic triplets, but will not contain triplet brackets.
+Triplet brackets indicate music that was originally in colored notation, which is a mensural equivalent of triplets.
+Music in 3 mensuration (an alternate mensural method of showing triplets) may be represented as modern rhythmic triplets in the data, but will not contain triplet brackets.

 Ligatures are groups of notes with their heads attached to each other which typically gives information about the rhythm of the notes in mensural